linkerd/linkerd/namerd/docs/config.md

   * *perms* -- Required.
 A subset of the string "crwda" representing the permissions of this ACL.
   The characters represent create, read, write, delete, and admin, respectively.

+### EtcdDtabStore
+*experimental*

+`io.buoyant.namerd.storage.experimental.etcd`

+Stores the dtab in Etcd.
+Supports the following options

+* *host* -- Optional.
+The location of the etcd API.  (default: localhost)
+* *port* -- Optional.
+The port used to connect to the etcd API.  (default: 2379)
+* *pathPrefix* -- Optional.
+The key path under which dtabs should be stored.  (default: "/dtabs")

 ## Namers

 Naming and service discovery are configured via the `namers` section of the